 - Select timing to be notified using the drop-down for When I’m not active on desktop

 - Check (or uncheck) the box to get email notifications for mentions and direct messages

-If some Slack channels are more chatty than others, you can also set channel-specific notifications, though mobile settings may be slightly different, so double-check your notifications on your mobile app too.
+You can also set channel-specific notifications if some Slack channels are more chatty than others.
+However, mobile settings may be slightly different, so double-check your notifications on your mobile app.

 New hire onboarding plays a vital role in welcoming remote team members.
-Many companies share a welcome pack that includes the employee’s Slack login details and information on the various channels.
-It can be a good idea to also share Slack etiquette guidelines during onboarding and store them in an accessible place for future reference.
+Many companies share a welcome pack that includes the worker’s Slack login details and information on the various channels.
+It can be a good idea also to share Slack etiquette guidelines during onboarding and store them in an accessible place for future reference.